pandas-dev/pandas/doc/source/io.rst

 .. versionadded:: 0.14.0

-If SQLAlchemy is not installed a legacy fallback is provided for sqlite and mysql.
+If SQLAlchemy is not installed, a fallback is only provided for sqlite (and for mysql for backwards compatibility, but this is deprecated).
-These legacy modes require Python database adapters which respect the `Python DB-API <http://www.python.org/dev/peps/pep-0249/>`__.
+This mode requires a Python database adapter which respect the `Python DB-API <http://www.python.org/dev/peps/pep-0249/>`__.

 See also some :ref:`cookbook examples <cookbook.sql>` for some advanced strategies.